angbailey/p8105_hw3_ab6168/hw_3.md

 There are more males than females who have a high school equivalent education.
 The number of females who’ve done less than high school is similar to the number of males who’ve done less than highschool.
-This is the same case for those who’ve completed more than highschool.
+This is the same case for those who’ve completed more than highschool. <br>

-Create a visualization of the age distributions for men and women in each education category
+**Create a visualization of the age distributions for men and women in each education category**

 ``` r
 #setting up data frame for plot